Gas vs Electric Weed Eaters: Which is ACTUALLY Better?

 We already know Milwaukee’s M18 series is built to provide serious power, so let’s break down exactly what makes this a great weed eater.
 I’m going to look specifically at power, comfort, durability, and price.
 All of these things together paint the picture of how much value this weed eater has.

-Milwaukee’s M18 string trimmer provides serious power
+This string trimmer provides serious power

 Weed eater power is impacted by a few things.
 One of the most important is the battery voltage, but also the cutting swath and rotations per minute, or speed, of the string trimmer.

 When I look at voltage, usually lower voltage means less power.
 Somehow, Milwaukee has managed to make their 18V battery provide more power than other 18V battery lines, like Ryobi.
 Interestingly, they have a High Output battery line that performs better in different temperatures and overall delivers power more efficiently.
-While you won’t get the same power as you would from an EGO 56V weed eater, it is going to still be a noticeably powerful tool.
+While you won’t get the same power as you would from an one of the EGO 56V weed eater, it is going to still be a noticeably powerful tool.

 The next way to look at power is the cutting swath.
 The gold standard for a battery-powered weed eater is about 15 inches.
 Anything above a 15 inch cutting swath puts you in commercial territory.
 The Milwaukee M18 string trimmer has up to a 16 inch cutting swath, putting it right at the top of the competition.